NehaUpadhyay12/nehaupadhyay.github.io/_posts/2019-03-10-creating-library-angular6.markdown

 <h2><strong>Create Shareable Library</strong></h2>

-To create a library use the schematic "library".
-Here "g" is the short form for "generate" and "-p emp" specifies to use "emp" as the selector prefix.
+To create a library we use the schematic "library".
+Here "g" is the short form for "generate" and "-p emp" tells the Angular CLI to use "emp" as the selector prefix.

 {% highlight ruby %}
 ng g library emp-shared -p emp